CU-CloudCollab/aws-autotag/README.md

 # aws-autotag
-Example CloudFormation template to create a lambda function that automatically tags EC2 resources when they are created.
+Example CloudFormation template to create a Lambda function that automatically tags EC2 resources when they are created.

 ## Details